-Art Hirahara is a jazz keyboardist and composer based in Brooklyn, NY.
+Art Hirahara is a jazz keyboardist and composer based in New York, NY.
 Originally from the San Francisco Bay Area, Art moved to New York in 2003 to be challenged by its pool of world-class musicians.
-There he has honed his craft, performing in a wide range of musical situations ranging from straight ahead standards to time cycle-based progressive jazz to free improvisation.
+Here he has honed his craft, performing in a wide range of musical situations ranging from straight ahead standards to time cycle-based progressive jazz to free improvisation.
 From the traditional to the avant-garde, Art has found a sound of his own that cuts across genres and boundaries.

 Art began his training in music at the age of four, studying with Sue Shannon, an unconventional classical piano teacher who taught improvisation and composition from the earliest stages of musical development.
 This provided the foundation for his awakening to jazz during his studies at the Oberlin Conservatory of Music, where he earned a degree in Electronic and Computer Music.
 During his junior year, he began jazz piano studies with the Cleveland jazz giant, Neal Creque.

 He then continued at California Institute of the Arts, where he was mentored by David Roitstein, Charlie Haden and Wadada Leo Smith.
 It was there that he immersed himself in world music, focusing on West African drumming and dance, Balinese gamelan and North Indian tabla.
 After his move to New York, Art studied at the Banff Workshop in Jazz and Creative Music program with Dave Douglas in 2004.